 What Planning Commission is recommending is to start the conversation with an earlier streetscape plan from several years ago that would create an 8 foot walk on the north side of 8th and a 5 foot walk on the south side of 8th.
 Residents have also recently identified the need for better visibility at key intersections, such as Cheyenne.
 As a result, the City has been talking about adding bump outs (aka elephant ears) to increase visibility and shorten crossing distances.
 Commission sent this recommendation over to the Mobility and Transportation Advisory Board (MTAB) for consideration, as they are the board that advises staff and Council on specific implementation strategies.
 MTAB is now looking at this and considering possible next steps in a planning process, but funding sources have not yet been secured and these renewed design discussions are still in their infancy.

 City Council is considering contracting with Pel-Ona Architects to conduct a code audit and rewrite of our zoning code.
 I've heard a rumor that Pel-Ona is also involved with some proposed redevelopment applications in Golden, specifically on Ford Street.
-Could you please confirm whether Pel-Ona is involved with any ongoing or planned applications with Golden?CaseyBrown asked about 1 month ago
+Could you please confirm whether Pel-Ona is involved with any ongoing or planned applications with Golden?CaseyBrown asked 4 months ago

 Pel-Ona is not involved in any new design or development projects in Golden.
 They have been involved in two already constructed projects within the past few years, one being a four unit townhome project approved in 2018 at 1917 Ford Street.